rcapillon/eigenfem/README.md

 Eigen is used for linear algebra and Spectra is used to solve sparse generalized eigenvalue problems.

 **IMPORTANT NOTE**:
 The code has not been validated on test cases.
-Demonstration cases can be run and custom simulations can be performed, but usage documentation will be added soon to the repository's wiki.
+Demonstration cases can be run and custom simulations can be performed, following the documentation on the [wiki](https://github.com/rcapillon/eigenfem/wiki/Custom-simulation).

 ## Dependencies
 - Eigen v3.4.0: https://eigen.tuxfamily.org/